bookofproofs/bookofproofs.github.io/_sources/history/16th-century/viete.md

 **François Viète** was a French amateur mathematician and astronomer who introduced the first systematic algebraic notation in his book _In artem analyticam isagoge _.
 He was also involved in deciphering codes.

 ### Mathematical Profile (Excerpt):
-* François' mother was Marguerite Dupont.
-* Given the occupation of his father, it is not surprising that Viète studied law at university.
 * After graduating with a law degree in 1560, Viète entered the legal profession but he only continued on this path for four years before deciding to change his career.
 * In 1564 Viète took a position in the service of Antoinette d'Aubeterre.
-* Viète moved to La Rochelle with his employer and her daughter.
 * In 1570 Viète left La Rochelle and moved to Paris.
 * Although he was never employed as a professional scientist or mathematician, Viète was already working on topics in mathematics and astronomy and his first published mathematical work appeared in Paris in 1571.
 * While Viète was in Paris, Charles IX authorised the massacre of the Huguenots, who were an increasingly powerful group of French Protestants, on 23 August 1572.
 * This must have been an extremely difficult time for Viète for, although not active in the Protestant cause, he was a Huguenot himself.
 * However, on 24 October 1573 Charles appointed Viète to the government of Brittany which was based at Rennes.
 * Viète moved to Rennes to take up his position of counsellor there.
-* The royal court contained factions with different political aims and in 1584 Viète's position as a known Huguenot became untenable and he was banished by his political enemies from the court.
 * Leaving Paris, Viète went to Beauvoir-sur-Mer, on the coast about 130 km northwest of his home town of Fontenay-le-Comte.
 * During the five years that he spent at Beauvoir-sur-Mer, Viète was able to devote himself entirely to his mathematical studies.
 * In many ways Viète's enemies did mathematics a favour, for it was during this period without formal duties that Viète's most important mathematics was done.